datadesk/baker-example-page-template/README.md

 * https://www.w3schools.com/sass/
 * https://www.linkedin.com/learning/sass-essential-training/welcome?u=41722708

-The styles folder consists of a stylesheet (`app.scss`) that imports everything necessary for a standard page.
-You can add all of your styles custom to your project to the main stylesheet, though sometimes you might want to make additional stylesheets and import them into `app.scss`.
+The styles folder consists of a stylesheet (`app.scss`) where you can add all of your styles custom to your project, though sometimes you might want to make additional stylesheets and import them into `app.scss`.
+This example project only include the bare minimum necessary simulate a simple site.
+You'd likely want to start off with a lot more in a real world implementation.

 ### baker.config.js
 The `baker.config.js` file is where we put options that Baker uses to serve and build the project.
 It has been fully documented here.
 Only advanced users will need to change this file